 - It is better to stay in the market rather than jumping in and out.
 Some of the best days in the market have been during turbulent periods, but as mentioned above, we don’t know exactly when they’ll occur.

 - We invest in passively managed stock mutual funds and ETFs.
 Actively managed funds have much higher costs and operate under the premise that they can outperform the index.
 Research has shown that most do not outperform their index over the long-term.
 Therefore, they don’t achieve high enough returns to make up the difference in higher costs.

 - Portfolio costs matter and add up over the long-term!
 We evaluate expense ratios when choosing funds in our portfolios.
 We also take potential tax costs into consideration.

 - Portfolio diversification is critical in managing and reducing risk.
 Exposure to domestic and foreign markets is necessary for true diversification.
-Also, maintaining a long-term asset allocation helps to achieve diversification.
+Maintaining a long-term asset allocation helps to achieve diversification.
 Lastly, mutual funds and ETFs provide diversification more efficiently and optimally compared to individual stock and bond holdings.

 - We do not actively trade in accounts.
 We rebalance portfolios as needed according to their asset allocation.
 The purpose of active trading is to beat the market and this can’t be done successfully over long periods of time.
 Active trading can be extremely costly from a tax and/or trading cost perspective (selling and buying still includes a trading cost even when there aren’t trade fees).

 Our view is that investing is more meaningful when centered on your financial plan and risk tolerance.
-The whole point of investing is so that you can achieve your goals.
-Also, it’s completely okay if you don’t understand or care about half of this!
-That’s what we’re here for and we’re happy to explain anything that doesn’t make sense.
+The whole point of investing is so that you can achieve your goals and live the way you want.